ronanlevesque/FOX-CSS/README.md

 * inconsistency bugs fixes
 * support for IE7+

 The framework is very modular and can easily be customized according to specific needs.
-Please note that the whole code is commented in the Sass _partials files.
+Please note that the whole code is commented in the Sass _partials files, just open them with your favorite text editor.

 Credits go to [KNACSS (FR)](http://knacss.com/) by Raphaël Goetter/Alsacréations for providing me with the idea and [Normalize](http://necolas.github.io/normalize.css/) by Nicolas Gallagher for the nice fixes.